DJChampney/Multinational-Retail-Data-Centralisation/README.md

 This, however, presented a new problem.
 Once the database had been extracted using ```ThreadPoolExecutor```, several of the row values had changed to NaN and a new series ```message``` had been created.
 On the NaN rows, the value in ```message``` read 'Too Many Requests'.
 ![alt text](image-3.png)
-So, with the knowledge of how to retrieve the complete dataframe in 3 minutes as well as how to retrieve an incomplete dataframe in a matter of seconds, it was simply a matter of reworking the code with a 'while' loop to reduce the block size by 1 if the ```message``` column was created.
+So, with the knowledge of how to retrieve the complete DataFrame in 3 minutes as well as how to retrieve an incomplete DataFrame in a matter of seconds, it was simply a matter of reworking the code with a 'while' loop to reduce the block size by 1 if the ```message``` column was created.
 ![alt text](image-4.png)

 By incorporating these changes, I was able to cut down the runtime of this method to less than a minute.